RobDay/camel/posts/2014/8/10/UIPageViewController-Leak.md

-@@ Title=UIPageViewController memory leak with setViewController
+@@ Title=UIPageViewController Memory Leak With setViewController
 @@ Date=2014-08-10 16:40

 I was recently working with a UIPageViewController attempting to make a strategy that would allow the pageViewController to reload its neighbors.
 While implementing the solution, I found that if you call `setViewControllers` on a pageViewController with the current onscreen view controller problems would arise.
 It seems that the pageViewController will leak the original view controller that was set in the initial `setViewControllers` call.